brdjns/cal/README.md

 ```

 ## Building
-Cal uses CMake as its build system.
-To build:
 ```
 cmake -S . -B build
 cmake --build build
 ```
 ## Grammar
-The Wirth syntax notation grammar is as follows:
 ```
     statement =
           expression ";" .